Sarsoo/sarsooxyz.hugo/content/posts/tailscale/index.md

 ## Shhh, what SSH

 There have been a few SSH scares recently, first the whole social engineering System D thing, [then the RCE](https://www.wiz.io/blog/cve-2024-6387-critical-rce-openssh).
 SSH is very secure and it's _proooobably_ fine to have it open on the internet, but with Tailscale you don't have to so I don't.
 That just makes me a bit happy.

+So, for now, I'm using Tailscale as my VPN solution.
+It's still got some drawbacks, but I'm having fun playing with it, and it has some real strengths over rolling your own Wireguard solution.